Spring Art in the Studio: Visual Narrative

 Yes!
 Classes are small and there is time to address different learning needs.
 The studio environment is positive and encouraging--a great place for students trying something new.

 Hamilton Studio School's Young Art Programs are designed to provide a strong foundation in visual arts learning at each developmental stage from elementary school age, through middle school to high school .
-Well-balanced learning addresses core areas in the visual: design and composition, observation and representation, materials and process, visual narrative, and formal elements and principles which are things like colour, shape, line, etc.
+Well-balanced learning addresses core areas in the visual: design and composition, observation and representation, materials and process, visual narrative, and formal elements and principles.

 Yes.
 Specific projects change, but, just as in sport, music and dance, it is important to review and practice core skills over time; students need overlap in the learning from year to year.

-That being said, visualization, planning, process, observation, etc--these are skills children develop in our programs and which are applicable to many different fields of study.
-Research also shows that engaging in art promotes positive neurological development, enhancing cognitive function, and encouraging focus, calm and emotional well-being.
+Research shows that engaging in art promotes positive neurological development, enhancing cognitive function, and encouraging focus, calm and emotional well-being.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.